premklp16/insurance-policy-query-system/README.md

 ## ⚠️ Current Limitations
 * **No OCR (Optical Character Recognition)**: The PDF parsing layer handles text extraction from searchable documents.
 Scanned or image-only PDFs are not supported.
 * **In-Memory Cache Lifecycle**: Policy embeddings are cached in memory (RAM).
 Server restarts clear active document vectors, requiring re-uploading (ideal for single-session data inspection).
-* **Document Size Scaling**: Extremely large documents (thousands of pages) may suffer from search overhead.
-For larger volumes, a native index engine like FAISS is recommended.
+* **Document Size Scaling**: The application is designed to search a single uploaded insurance policy at a time; therefore, an in-memory embedding store with cosine similarity provides sufficient performance.
+FAISS is listed as a future enhancement for supporting larger document collections.

 ---